 At the end of the drafting process, the Guiding Principles will be validated and adopted by a group of recognised experts before being open for endorsement by all interested stakeholders.

-It is envisaged that the Guiding Principles will be finalised and launched by the first half of 2018.
+It is envisaged that the Guiding Principles will be finalised and launched in early 2019.

 The following table sets out the timeline for the development of the Guiding Principles.
 This table will be regularly updated as dates may change.